ittekiou/EgQE/docs/articles/HEG-1-3_ZURE_Infection_Cosmology.md

 However, the current paper challenges this interpretative foundation by proposing a shift from an **ontological cosmology** (where physical entities and origins dominate) to a **relational-syntactic cosmology**—one in which **observation is an act of participation**, and what we call “space” is nothing more than a dynamic configuration of syntactic relations.

 At the heart of this turn lies a conceptual innovation: the **ZURE Infection Wave Model**.
 In this model, observation is redefined not as a passive registration of external reality, but as an **infectious act**—a syntactic disturbance that propagates through a relational field of curvature, known as _floc_ (fragmented local oscillating curvature).
-The infection wave, described by a complex field Ψ(xμ,t)\Psi(x^\mu, t)Ψ(xμ,t), not only carries perturbations but also transforms the observer through its propagation.
+The infection wave, described by a complex field $\Psi(x^\mu, t)$, not only carries perturbations but also transforms the observer through its propagation.

 This reinterpretation allows us to view the CMB not as a relic of the past, but as a **present-tense syntactic resonance**—a consequence of continuous interaction, fluctuation, and infection in the relational fabric of the universe.